 What is the purpose of the inspection?

-It is important to note that only one re-inspection is allowed, and only if the voucher has not expired or not about to expire.
+It is important to note that only one re-inspection is allowed and only if the voucher has not expired or not about to expire.

 It is the landlord’s responsibility to correct inspection violations.
 The landlord may follow state law in charging the tenant for tenant-caused damages.
-We encourage tenants to keep their homes in good condition and report maintenance problems to the landlord promptly.
+We encourage tenants to keep their homes in good condition and report maintenance problems to the landlord property.
 Tenant-caused damage, beyond normal wear-and-tear, can result in termination from the program.

-What if the unit fails inspections?
+What if the unit fails inspection?

 The tenant will have to pay the full rent if he/she moves in before the unit passes inspection, a lease is signed, and the Housing Authority contract is signed.
 The rent is not retroactive.
 The Housing Authority rent begins the day the unit passes inspection, or the effective day of the lease, whichever is later, provided the paperwork is complete.